plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

 definition of substitution right can be a tricky business.
 It can be even trickier when using de Bruijn indices, which can often be hard to decipher.
-Under the current approach, any definition of substitution must, of necessity, preserves types.
+Under the current approach, any definition of substitution must, of necessity, preserve types.
 While this makes the definition more involved, it means that once it is done the hardest work is out of the way.
 And combining definition with proof makes it harder for errors